dr-JT/jasontsukahara/content/authors/admin/_index.md

 Currently my research focuses on individual differences in the ability to control attention and how that relates to cognitive abilities, sustained attention, pupil size, and the locus coeruleus-norepinephrine system.

+## A little more about me

+I am originally from Seattle, WA.
+I will always consider Washington State as my home.
+I earned my B.A. in Behavioral Neuroscience at Western Washington University.
+This is where I found my interests in cognitive psychology.
+I took a year off after college.
+During that year off I particpated in an 8-week silent meditation retreat on Shamatha and the Four Immeasurables in Phuket, Thailand with my teacher Alan Wallace

+From there I went on to do a 2 year M.A. program in General Experimental Psychology at California State University, San Bernardino (CSUSB).
+At CSUSB I worked with Dr. Hideya Koshino doing research on selective attention and working memory.

+I was, then, accepted into Randy Engle’s lab as a Ph.D. student at Georgia Tech.
+My current research in the lab involves investigating the nature of attention control with the use of pupillometry.
+I make use of the R statistical programming language to analyze data in a way that is most consistent with open science and reproducibility practices.
+I have developed several R Packages relevant to the lab's research; see below.

+Outside of psychology, my interests include Buddhist spiritual practice, hiking, camping, riding my bicycle around town, and photography.

 {style="text-align: justify;"}